 You can't prevent an earthquake.
 But you can:

-be prepared to survive afterwards for at least 72 hours without help.
+be prepared to avoid injury be prepared to minimize damage to your home be prepared to survive afterwards for at least 72 hours without help.

 Preparing now could save your life!
 An earthquake could hit B.C. at any time, so start preparing by developing your family emergency plan.